mike-fabian/ibus-typing-booster/content/docs/user/index.md

 For example, if one is using an English (US) keyboard layout and then switches to Typing Booster, then that English (US) keyboard layout will continue to be used in Typing Booster.
-If one uses a Russian keyboard layout before switching to Typing Booster, than that Russian layout will continue to be used in Typing Booster.
+If one uses a Russian keyboard layout before switching to Typing Booster, then that Russian layout will continue to be used in Typing Booster.

 To change to using a different keyboard layout, one normally has to